edwinrobots/pyIBCC/README.md

 The code will write the outputs to csv files.

 1. `outputs.csv`: write out the predictions for the target class labels.
-Has the following columns: subjectID, p(t=0), p(t=1),...
-PyIBCC will write one column for each of the target classes, so that a binary problem will result in an output file with two columns.
+Has the following columns: subjectID, p(t=0), p(t=1),... pyIBCC will write one column for each of the target classes, so that a binary problem will result in an output file with two columns.

 1. `confMat.csv`: the expected confusion matrices are output as a CSV file.
 Each row is a flattened confusion matrix for a single worker.
 Each entry is the likelihood of the classifier's responses given objects of each target class.
 The confusion matrix for each classifier is therefore flattened into a single row by laying each row of the matrix end-to-end.
 For example, if we have  a 2-by-2 confusion matrix, line `k` in confMat.csv shows the confusion matrix `\pi` for worker `k`.
 Column 1 in confMat.csv corresponds to `\pi_11`, column 2 is `\pi_12`, column 3 is `\pi_21`, column 4 is `\pi_22`.